jaricsng/ibm-cloud-private/samples/linux-client/readme.md

 1. Java
 Enter a number> 1

 ?
-Enter a name for your project> jsLibertyApp
+Enter a name for your project> mbdemo

-The project, jsLibertyApp, has been successfully saved into the current directory.
+The project, mbdemo, has been successfully saved into the current directory.
 OK
 ```
 ## Edit the example source codes